5qc/Modfan/README.md

 ## Where do I get Modfan?

-No where, you can [remix this on Glitch](https://glitch.com/edit/#!/remix/modfan) however.
+Nowhere, you can download this project on GitHub however.